felipeskroski-zz/react-feed/README.md

 # React Feed
-React feed is a realtime newsfeed similar to instagram.
-This project uses the power of firebase to make the single page application responsive, lightweight, blazing fast and easy to maintain
+React feed is a realtime newsfeed similar to instagram (but a lot simpler).
+This project uses the power of firebase to make the single page application responsive, lightweight, blazing fast and easy to maintain.

 ## Features
 ### User authentication
-The authentication relies on Firebase authentication so it's very easy to add Facebook, Google, Github and Twitter oauth
+The authentication relies on Firebase authentication so it's very easy to add Facebook, Google, Github and Twitter oAuth
 - Login
 - Signup
 - Logout